 A comma may be used after the business name and before the designator.
 “Cowboy Cleaners LLC” and “Cowboy Cleaners, LLC” are both acceptable.

-Before finalizing a name, you may also want to see if a domain name is also available to have a matching website address.
+Before finalizing a name, you may also want to see if a domain name (also referred to as a URL) is also available to have a matching website address.

-The initial designated office address can be the physical address of the business or the address where the business records are stored.
+The initial designated office address can be the business’s physical address or the address where the business records are stored.
 A P.O.
 Box may not be used.

-To have an LLC in Nebraska, an Agent for Service of Process must be identified.
-The Agent for Service of Process is more commonly known as a Registered Agent, which are the same.
-The agent can either be a resident of Nebraska or a registered agent service and must have a physical address in the state to act as a point of contact to receive legal documents, tax notices, summons, subpoenas, etc on behalf of the LLC.
+To have an LLC in Nebraska, a Registered Agent must be identified for service of process.
+A Nebraska Registered Agent can either be a resident of Nebraska or a registered agent service, be available during normal business hours, and must have a physical street address (Post Office boxes aren’t allowed) in the state to act as a point of contact to receive legal documents, tax notices, summons, subpoenas, etc. on behalf of the LLC.

-If you want to file the LLC, but not want it to start until a date in the future, you can add a section stating the effective date of the LLC.
+If you want to file the LLC but not want it to start until a date in the future, you can add a section stating the LLC’s effective date.
 By default, the LLC is effective on the date submitted.
 If you prefer to have the LLC officially start at a later date (up to 90 days), enter that date and time in these fields.

 The next step is to send in the Certificate of Organization.